Ryder Cup 2023: Predicting Team Europe including Rory McIlroy, Jon Rahm and wildcards

 How is the team selected?

 It was confirmed Donald will have six captain’s picks to go alongside six players who will qualify automatically (three via the world rankings and three via the European points list) – to take down the American behemoth.
-The final qualifying event is the European Masters, which finishes on September 3 – with Donald naming his six wildcards 24 hours later.
+The final qualifying event was the European Masters, which finished on September 3 – with Donald naming his six wildcards 24 hours later.

-Rory McIlroy, Jon Rahm and Viktor Hovland have booked their spots, with Bob MacIntyre currently in position to secure the third automatic qualification spot from the European points list, while Tyrrell Hatton and Tommy Fleetwood would earn the two remaining automatic selection spots via the world rankings as it stands.
+Rory McIlroy, Jon Rahm, Viktor Hovland and Tyrrell Hatton have booked their spots, while so too has Bob MacIntyre now for sealing the third automatic qualification spot from the European points list.
+Meanwhile, Tommy Fleetwood and Matt Fitzpatrick were in a head-to-head battle for the remaining automatic selection spot via the world rankings, with Fitzpatrick claiming it thanks to a superb performance at Crans-Montana, where he finished third.

 Team Europe 2023